adamtu1it/My-code-samples/README.md

 easily maintainable and extendable and reusable

-read more about the problem description and maze represantion in the MazeProblemDescription.txt
+read more about the problem description and maze representation in the MazeProblemDescription.txt

 Note:
 one of the input maze is very large, in order to see the result don't forget to turn off the wordwrap to see the wide maze and be able to track the path from source to destionation